Sleep is a multifaceted phenomenon that involves intricate biological processes and serves numerous vital functions.

 The Stages of Sleep: How Sleep Works

 Sleep is a dynamic process that unfolds in distinct stages, each serving a unique purpose in rejuvenating your mind and body.
-Understanding these stages is critical to understanding how sleep works, which has a profound impact on your daily life.
+Understanding these stages is critical to understanding what happens during the sleep stages, which has a profound impact on your daily life.

 Stage 1: Light Sleep